Marc S. Schneider, M.D.

 The Journal of Nutrition published a study in 2004 that pointed to BCAA’s ability to decrease “exercise-induced muscle damage, promoting muscle-protein synthesis.”

-“Since muscles are constantly in a state of breaking down and rebuilding, all of the amino acids must be present in adequate amounts in order to synthesize new muscle protein,” said Letchford.
+“Since muscles are constantly in a state of breaking down and rebuilding, all of the amino acids must be present in adequate amounts in order to synthesize new muscle protein,” says Letchford.
 She noted that as a former vegan, she herself used BCAA supplementation to ensure she got enough of her essential amino acids.

 “In order to gain muscle, the rate of protein synthesis must be faster than the rate of muscle protein breakdown,” Letchford said.
 To outpace the breakdown, consider using BCAA supplementation.